MASTG-TECH-0097: Runtime Reverse Engineering

 ╰ 0x18eec5ca8 f4 hlt

-Finally, instead of doing a full memory search for strings, you may want to retrieve the strings from a certain binary and filter them, as you'd do offline with radare2.
-For this you have to find the binary, seek to it and then run the :iz
+Finally, instead of doing a full memory search for strings, you may want to retrieve the strings from a specific binary and filter them, as you'd do offline with radare2.
+To do this, you need to find the binary, locate it, and then run the :iz command.

 It's recommended to apply a filter with a keyword

-to minimize the terminal output.
-If just want to explore all results you can also pipe them to the internal less:iz~..
+~<keyword>/~+<keyword>to minimize the terminal output.
+If you want to explore all results, you can also pipe them to the internal less:iz~...

 [0x00000000]> :il~iGoa